thecoshman/http/http.md

     If a file or directory fails to open, it is skipped and does not abort archiving.

+    Files with st_nlink > 1 are detected and accrued for tar archives.

     ZIPs only include regular files, directories, and symbolic links.
     Files that would be encoded if requesting them directly will be DEFLATEd (subject to -e).